 If you look on the side of a standard supermarket bottle of tomato ketchup, you'll see there are orange warnings for the quantity of sugar and salt.
 So if it's something you consume regularly, then it's certainly not benefitting your health.
 It's easy to eat more sugar than you think if it's hidden in savoury products such as ketchup.
 Making homemade ketchup means you know exactly what is in it, and can control the level of sugar and salt.

-Sugar and salt are both preservatives, so standard tomato ketchup will last for a few weeks.
+Sugar and salt are both preservatives, so a conventional tomato ketchup will last for a few weeks.
 As this recipe is much lower in sugar and salt, it's best to use it up within a week.
-However, this low sugar ketchup will freeze well if you want to store it for longer.
+However, low sugar ketchup will freeze well if you want to store it for longer.

 Other healthy sauce recipes